kaievns/nikolay.rocks/pages/Silly Thoughts/2015-09-08-programs-are-people-too.md

 ```

 Passive-aggressive people are quite frustrating to deal with.
 They just do what
 they want, when they want.
-They are quite unreliable, so if you need to cooperate
+They are quite unreliable.
+So, if you need to cooperate
 with them you need to keep various scenarios in mind.
 In the end, some edge case
 happens and everything goes down to the toilet.

 The same goes for the code.
 When a program does unexpected things and produces
 weird artifacts, that is just frustrating.
+More of that, it makes other pieces
+of code's lives harder than it has to be.

 ## Assertive

-Here we are coming to the meat of it. *Assertive* style is based on two basic
+Here we are coming to the meat of it. *Assertive* is a positive style that is
-principles.
+based on two basic principles.

 1. a person clearly states his opinion about a situation
 2. a person acts based on the situation without imposing his views on other people

 A proper functional programming code is usually a good example of assertive
 behavior.
-Every function does its little things with what was given to them,
+Every function does its little thing with what was given to it,
-and leave the integration part to something else.
+and leaves the integration part to something else.

 In case of #rails one could argue that controllers, when not overdone are quite
 assertive.